 Where to Eat in Waco for Literature & Literary Coffees

 This coffee shop doubles as a bookshop.
 Their menu consists of your usual coffee drinks and teas, as well as literary-inspired drinks, like the Muggle Mocha.
-We were surprised when the barista handed it to us with a lightning bolt made with chocolate butterscotch powder on top!
+We were surprised when the barista handed it to us with a lightning bolt on top made out of chocolate butterscotch powder!

 Where to Eat in Waco for Serenity & Coffee Syrups from Scratch